0xis-cn/0xis-cn/content/blog/2025-05-31-my-path-after-twenty-years.md

 [^path]: The [original text](https://www.doc88.com/p-8092238402526.html) is commented by Lii Lipfong, a Henan-based teacher.
 This is incomplete (some experted sentences elsewhere were missing), nor necessarily the most complete, but the annotations themselves are interesting.

 There might be thousands of people asking on the other side of paper: was that really love for learning?
-Or was it the love of winning, polished into something nobler?
-Yes, Ciang exposed her failure, with an evident subsequence that otherwise we would not read her.
+Or was it the love of winning?
+Ciang exposed her failure, with an evident subsequence that otherwise we would not read her.
 I can't speak for Ciang, but I remember myself clearly.
 I honestly believed I 'loved learning', until when my grades fell and the next level slipped from reach.
 Was it ever love?
 Or just pride, dressed in school colours?

 Ciang was not alone.
 Her story, with an excerpt of *My Path*, was peddled by Qu Qieptau, a fellow Life Sciences student.
 His bestselling book, as suggested by the title, *Secret: Tricks of Geniuses from Peking University*, mixed tactical advice with mythic storytelling.
 It inserted figures like Ciang in pages: students with 30,000-word English vocabularies, unbeatable logic, élite physical stamina.
 The 1980s-style ebullient stories softened the monotony of time management charts and review schedules.
 Readers didn't just want to succeed.
 They wanted to succeed *like that*.